-5.25 Data shows that waste is routinely transported between East London and other Waste Planning Authority (WPA) areas both within London and without.
+5.25 Data shows that waste is routinely transported between East London and other Waste Planning Authority (WPA) areas.
 This cross-boundary movement is typical of the way in which waste is managed in general, as it has little regard for administrative boundaries.
 Flows of waste from East London which may be strategic to the management of waste over the Plan period have been identified.
 This identified a total of 16 permitted facilities receiving potentially strategically significant quantities of waste in 2022, spread across a total of 12 WPA areas.
-These host WPAs were contacted as part of the consultation on the Regulation 18 Draft ELJWP to confirm that such flows may continue over the plan period.
+These host WPAs are being contacted as part of the consultation on the Reg 18 Draft ELJWP to confirm that such flows may continue over the plan period.